-This Prime Rib Roast recipe lets the flavor of high-quality beef shine through for an impressive main dish.
-You only need a few ingredients to cook this standing rib roast in the oven, and it will come out so tender and flavorful.
-Serve it for any holiday or special occasion and impress your dinner guests!
+When I’m looking for an easy and impressive dish for the holidays, I turn to this Prime Rib Roast!
+Also known as a standing rib roast, this prime rib roast recipe lets the flavor of high-quality beef shine through for an impressive main dish.
+You only need a few ingredients to cook this roast in the oven, and it will come out so tender and flavorful.

-This is the simplest ingredients list you’ll find for a main dish.
-It’s all about high-quality beef and some seasonings–you don’t need much to make it taste amazing!
+This standing rib roast has the simplest ingredient list you’ll find for a main dish.
+It’s all about high-quality beef and some seasonings– you don’t need much to make it taste amazing!
+My family absolutely loves this roast for holidays and large family gatherings.

 - Seasonings: You’ll need salt, black pepper, garlic powder, and smoky paprika to season the prime rib.